Charges and Coupling Strengths in Gauge Theories with Direct Product Symmetry Groups: Intrinsic vs. Extrinsic Charges

 where the gauge and matter fields have been promoted to quantum operators and $A^{\alpha_{k_i}}_{\perp}$ are the transverse gauge fields.
 The second relation follows because the conjugate momentum of $\Bold{\Psi}^{(\times\sBold{R}_n)}$ is $\kappa_{\times\sBold{R}_n}\overline{\Bold{\Psi}}^{(\times\sBold{R}_n)}$ as determined from (\ref{matter lagrangian}).

-Equations (\ref{charge operators}) are in terms of bare quantities, but they should be valid for renormalized quantities as well.
+Equations (\ref{charge operators}) are in terms of bare quantities, but they are required to be valid for renormalized quantities as well.
 In particular, \emph{the renormalized dynamical quantum numbers are required to coincide with the kinematical quantum numbers}.
 Under the renormalizations

 and